MARY C. CURTIS FELLOWSHIP

 Mary has the first essay in Wellstone Books’ December 2020 collection Now What?
 The Voters Have Spoken-Essays on Life After Trump, distributed nationally through Ingram.

 A visiting writing fellow can enjoy many hours of solitude, staying in either the Glass House (left), the Pool House or the Zen Suite, and can unwind with walks on our private trails through the redwoods or elsewhere on our 4.7 acres of beautiful land, four miles up from the Pacific Ocean near Santa Cruz, California.
 Twice a week we have morning yoga or a group hike, and on Tuesday night the visiting writer reads at OpenMic night.
-The visiting writing fellow can also enjoy glass house 1joining the permanent residents of the WCR for our delicious common meals, prepared with fresh fruit and vegetables from our own organic gardens and eggs from our hens.
+The visiting writing fellow can also enjoy joining the permanent residents of the WCR for our delicious common meals, prepared with fresh fruit and vegetables from our own organic gardens and eggs from our hens.
 We bake bread regularly and provide fellows with fresh fruit and vegetables and all the basic staples for breakfast, lunch and dinner (for special requests, like decaffeinated coffee or almond milk, we’re happy to take fellows to a local market where they can buy some provisions on their own).

 One note for 2021: Co-directors Sarah and Steve live here at the Wellstone Center, along with our two young daughters, who will turn five and seven this year, and as much as we endeavor to keep the noise level down, writers with a strong aversion to the presence of small children in the vicinity might not find our setting ideal.